February 20, 2023

 What could scream Gold Coast more than a brewery set up by four of the Gold Coast’s best-ever pro surfers, including three-time world champ, Mick Fanning, and his best mate, 2012 world champ Joel Parkinson?
-They set up Balter in Currumbin Waters’ formerly very unfashionable industrial estate and now it’s the place to be on a Saturday or Sunday afternoon.
+They set up Balter Brewing Company in Currumbin Waters’ formerly very unfashionable industrial estate and now it’s the place to be on a Saturday or Sunday afternoon.
 But this is one brewery that doesn’t rely solely on its star power: Balter won Champion Medium Size Brewery in Australia at the 2017 Australian International Beer Awards (AIBA), as well as Best International Pale Ale.
 But it was winning first place in the GABS Australian Hottest 100 Aussie Craft Beers awards – the largest and most influential people’s choice poll in the country – that really cemented its reputation.
 And with food trucks just outside and the Coast’s best DJs playing, there’s no hipper place to be on the weekend.
-The brewery is open Friday 3pm–9pm, Saturday 1pm–8pm and Sunday 12pm–7pm.

 It started with three Brisbane mates – Dan, Eddie and Michael – who loved to drink beer together.
 Nothing too unusual about that in Australia – but what’s different about these buddies is that they’ve now created a brewery that’s rated among Australia’s top 10 breweries.
-Located just two blocks from the waves at Burleigh Point, this taproom is all about keeping it real – you’ll be drinking from one of eight taps among stacks of kegs, fermenters and malt sacks.
+Located just two blocks from the waves at Burleigh Point, Black Hops Brewing is all about keeping it real – you’ll be drinking from one of eight taps among stacks of kegs, fermenters and malt sacks.
 But that’s what’s so great about Black Hops: it’s understated, yet somehow that makes it all the more trendy.
-Even its beers don’t scream at you; instead smooth ales like the Beach House are made for slow, sunny afternoons on the Coast.
+Even its beers don’t scream at you; instead, smooth ales like the Beach House are made for slow, sunny afternoons on the Coast.
 Fun fact (and fun pun): in 2015, Black Hops was asked by a US gaming giant to produce the promo brew for Call of Duty: Black Ops III.
-The brewery and taphouse is open 12pm–7pm Wednesday to Friday, and 12pm–6pm on weekends.